rosvit/swim-report/README.md

 - General swim activity details:
     - Pool length
     - Number of lengths swum and total distance (all swim strokes combined)
+    - Average pace
     - Average heart rate
-    - Activity duration
+    - Activity duration (moving time)
     - Activity start time
 - Total distance swum for each stroke
 - Number of pool lengths swum for each stroke
-- Longest continuous swim interval for each stroke (calculated from single stroke laps only)
+- Longest continuous swim interval for each stroke
 - Average swim pace for each swim stroke
 - Total rest time
 - Option to force an attempt to read a corrupt FIT file